numpy/numpy/doc/source/building/blas_lapack.rst

 When a NumPy build is invoked, BLAS and LAPACK library detection happens automatically.
-The build system will attempt to locate a suitable library, and try a number of known library in a certain order - most to least performant.
+The build system will attempt to locate a suitable library, and try a number of known libraries in a certain order - most to least performant.
 A typical order is: MKL, Accelerate, OpenBLAS, FlexiBLAS, BLIS, plain ``libblas``/``liblapack``.
 This may vary per platform or over releases.
 That order, and which libraries are tried, can be changed through the